-Name Age Position

-Thiago dos Santos Piau 29 Chief Executive Officer

-Augusto Barbosa Estellita Lins 55 President

-Marcelo Baldin 35 Vice President, Finance

-Rafael Martins Pereira 33 Investor Relations Executive Officer

-Felipe Salvini 34 Chief Technology Officer

-Vinícius Carrasco 41 Chief Economist & Regulatory Affairs Executive Officer

-Lia Matos 41 Chief Strategy Officer
+Name Age Position Thiago dos Santos Piau 29 Chief Executive Officer Augusto Barbosa Estellita Lins 56 President Marcelo Bastianello Baldin 36 Vice President, Finance Rafael Martins Pereira 33 Investor Relations Executive Officer Felipe Salvini Bourrus 35 Chief Technology Officer Vinícius do Nascimento Carrasco 42 Chief Economist & Regulatory Affairs Executive Officer Lia Machado de Matos 42 Chief Strategy Officer

 The following is a brief summary of the business experience of our executive officers.
-Unless otherwise indicated, the current business addresses for our executive officers is R. Fidêncio Ramos, 308, 10th floor, Vila Olímpia, São Paulo-SP, 04551-010, Brazil.
+Unless otherwise indicated, the current business addresses for our executive officers is R. Fidêncio Ramos, 308, Torre A, 10th floor, Vila Olímpia, São Paulo-SP, 04551-010, Brazil.

 Thiago Dos Santos Piau is our Chief Executive Officer, a position he has held since 2017.
 Prior to 2017, he was our Chief Operations Officer and prior to 2016, he was our Chief Financial Officer.
-He is a partner at Arpex Capital Investimentos, where he was responsible for the definition of the business strategy, investment structuring, merger and acquisition transactions and oversees the management of portfolio companies.
+He is a partner at ACP Investment Ltd. - Arpex Capital, where he was responsible for the definition of the business strategy, investment structuring, merger and acquisition transactions and oversees the management of portfolio companies.
 In 2011, he founded Paggtaxi, a company that facilitated the payment of taxi rides through a mobile app and credit card machines, where he served as a partner until 2013.
 Mr. Piau conducted studies in mechanical engineering at Universidade Federal do Rio de Janeiro from 2007 to 2011 and participated in the Key Executive Program at Harvard Business School in 2013.
-He also participated in the Owner President Manager Program at Harvard Business School in 2017.
+He also participated in the Owner President Manager Program at Harvard Business School in 2018.

 Augusto Barbosa Estellita Lins is our President, a position he has held since 2018.
 He is responsible for our overall strategy, operations and procedures, the development and consolidation of our distribution channels and our marketing strategies.
 Prior to joining Stone Co., he served as Commercial Director at Redecard from 2011 to 2013 where he was responsible for managing the relationship with merchants and oversaw a sales team of over 50 people.
 Between 2001 and 2011, he served as Director in different capacities at Itaú Unibanco, Hipercard Banco Múltiplo and Cartão Unibanco where he was responsible for marketing credit cards and consumer financial products, including personal loans, insurance products and installment plans.
 Between 1993 and 2001, he served as Corporate Finance Director at ING Bank, where he participated in numerous mergers and acquisitions, structured debt financings and other capital market transactions involving Brazilian and Latin American companies.
 Prior to joining ING Bank, he worked in the corporate finance department at N M Rothschild & Sons in England, Portugal, Spain and the United States, where he participated in several structured transactions and investments in Brazil.
-Mr. Lins received a degree in electric and electronic engineering from the Universidade Federal Do Rio de Janeiro in 1985, an MBA degree in Finance from Boston University School of Management in 1990 and an AMP degree in Business Administration from INSEAD in 2004.
+Mr. Lins received a degree in electric and electronic engineering from the Universidade Federal do Rio de Janeiro in 1985, an MBA degree in Finance from Boston University School of Management in 1990 and completed an advanced management program in Business Administration from Fundação Dom Cabral/INSEAD in 2004.
 He also participated in the Owner President Manager Program at Harvard Business School in 2017.

-Marcelo Baldin is our Vice President, Finance, a position he has held since 2018.
+Marcelo Bastianello Baldin is our Vice President, Finance, a position he has held since 2018.
 Prior to joining Stone Co., he served in various capacities at PricewaterhouseCoopers for over a decade between 2004 and 2017, most recently as a partner responsible for the financial risk management practice.
-Mr. Baldin received a bachelor's degree in Business Administration, Finance from the Fundação Getulio Vargas in 2004 and a master of science degree in quantitative finance from the London Business School in 2011.
+Mr. Baldin received a bachelor's degree in Business Administration from the Fundação Getulio Vargas in 2004 and a master of science degree in quantitative finance from the London Business School in 2011.